Have you recently undertaken an IT service management tool selection process where you:

 How to maximise your ServiceNow investment

-Managing ServiceNow is a critical role which you must embrace, in order for the tool to reach its full potential, or it will stagnate and the satisfaction of those who use it will plummet.
+Managing ServiceNow is a critical role that you must embrace, in order for the tool to reach its full potential, or it will stagnate and the satisfaction of those who use it will plummet.

 Develop a ServiceNow Road Map